dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-5-advanced.md

 !!!
 Summary "Overview"
     In this module a couple of advanced topics are discussed.
-Some of them are in *Technology Preview* state at the moment and not supported in production.
+Note that other volume types are currently not supported in production.

 CNS with other volumes types
 ----------------------------